firepear/gnatwren/README.md

 **This software is under initial development, and is not yet suitable for use or deployment**

-## Information gathered
+## Metrics and events

-Implemented for x86 and Raspberry Pi:
+Reporting of the following data is implemented for x86 and Raspberry Pi:

 - Total and available memory
 - CPU name, temperature (AMD K10 and Pi only), and per-core frequencies
 - Uptime
 - Loadavg

-## Events detected

-None yet.
+No events are yet being detected.

 ## Installation